mechmotum/mechmotum.github.io/content/dygert-crash.rst

 function purely of the assembly of rigid bodies (wheels, fork, frame, ground) and the nature of their connections.

-Advanced dynamics models of bicycles and motorcycles are able to predict the wobble/shimmy oscillation ([Plöchl2012]_, [Klinger2014]_) and, at least in these papers, wobble/shimmy *is* specifically defined.
+Advanced dynamics models of bicycles are able to predict the wobble/shimmy oscillation ([Plöchl2012]_, [Klinger2014]_) and, at least in these papers, wobble *is* specifically defined.
 These models show that:

-- at speed > 13 m/s (45 km/h) the wobble frequency of oscillation is between 8
+- at speeds > 13 m/s (45 km/h) the wobble frequency of oscillation is between 8
-  and 10 Hz
+  and 12 Hz
-- the dominant wobble motion is oscillation of the handle bar and fork about the steering axis; it being 3-5X the magnitude of roll oscillations
+- the dominant motion during wobble is the oscillation of the handle bar and fork about the steering axis and this steer motion has an amplitude magnitude of 3-5X that of the roll motion
 - there is a speed threshold (2-6 m/s) at which the oscillation will tend to grow unstably; above this threshold damping this oscillation is the responsibility of the rider